hapax/hapax.github.io/assets/teaching.md

 task of choosing *multiple beautiful things* for students to look at.
 Hopefully one of them sticks!

+Since we have spent a little time looking at calculus, I will illustrate a way out of the scrubland here: a neat little summit of generalisation called the *mean value theorem*; a monster dwelling in the badlands called the *blancmange function*; and finally, a much nobler use of inverse sine to provide a scheme for approximating $\pi$.

 #### 2.1.
 The mean value theorem <a id="sec-2-1" name="sec-2-1"></a>

-Our first mountain will be the *mean value theorem* (MVT).
+Our first example will be the *mean value theorem* (MVT).
-Instead of scaling the mountain and giving a fully rigorous proof, we will content ourselves with a good prospect from lower elevations, in the form of a *visual proof*.
+Instead of scaling the mountain and giving a fully rigorous proof, we will content ourselves with a good prospect from lower elevations using heuristics and visual aids.
 Suppose we have a function $f(x)$ defined for $a \leq x \leq b$.
 This is pictured on the Cartesian plane below.